Double cycle-consistent generative adversarial network for unsupervised conditional generation: Experiments

-The clustering experiments are carried out on six datasets: MNIST~\cite{lecun1998gradient}, Fashion-MNIST~\cite{xiao2017fashion}, YouTube-Face (YTF)~\cite{wolf2011face}, Pendigits~\cite{alimoglu1996methods}, 10x\_73k~\cite{zheng2017massively}, and COIL-100~\cite{nene1996columbia}.
+\textbf{Data sets.} The clustering experiments are carried out on seven datasets: MNIST~\cite{lecun1998gradient}, Fashion-MNIST~\cite{xiao2017fashion}, YouTube-Face (YTF)~\cite{wolf2011face}, Pendigits~\cite{alimoglu1996methods}, 10x\_73k~\cite{zheng2017massively}, COIL-100~\cite{nene1996columbia}, and CIFAR-10~\cite{krizhevsky2009learning}.
+The disentanglement evaluation is conducted on dsprites~\cite{matthey2017dsprites}.
 Both of the first two datasets contain 70k images with 10 categories, and each sample is a $28 \times 28$ grayscale image.
 YTF contains 10k face images of size $55 \times 55$, belonging to 41 categories.
 The Pendigits dataset contains a time series of $(x, y)$ coordinates of hand-written digits.
 It has 10 categories and contains 10992 samples, and each sample is represented as a 16-dimensional vector.
 The 10x\_73k dataset contains 73233 data samples of single-cell RNA-seq counts of 8 cell types, and the dimension of each sample is 720.
 The multi-view object image dataset COIL-100 has 100 clusters and contains 7200 images of size $128 \times 128$.